NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Not sure in future if its ideal to store IK chain joints within effector, effector should probs just store the joint its targeting + offset from it (to define the target pos for the joints to tend to) IK chain array of joints probs just passed to IK solve calls directly.

+Joint positions are now stored/updated within joint position member, per tick assuming update_skeleton is called per tick.

+ We will also need to calculate IK per tick and integrate the solved joint angles.
+Or we use an iterative approach and try and solve the whole motion needed to reach the end effector on the current tick / frame.

+We discard end effector orientations, only care about the positions, thus our Jacobian dimensions will be $3 \times N$ where 3DOFs for the end effector and N is the number of angles of all joints in the IK chain.

+Trying not to confuse Effector class with End Site / End Effector of joints.
+Effector could be used to define an end effector, or some arbitrary target.
+Technically the end site would define the start location for the end effector which would then be moved by user interaction.
+The intention of the effector class is to define the target for the joints end effector / end site, to move towards and thus all linked joints from that end site.

+Would make more sense for IK chains to start at end sites joints of the hierarchy, not just random joints, however not a big deal as even if child joints were not affected by IK, they would still be transformed correctly (should be) with relative offsets to there IK transformed parents, along as the resulting IK and original BVH joint angles are accumulated transforms and applied together.

+While we refer to the current effector position and target position, technically this is only for the end effector of the joint, we are actually referring to the current position vs target position of the Joint.
+All positions for Jacobian evaluation are treated as within World Space, hence why we need to update the Joint hierarchy first to get the current joint WS positions from accumulated relative transforms, before calling IK update related functions.

+######

 ##### User Interaction with Bones/Joints Ideas

 As per above, most likely won't have time for this now, these were my initial ideas.